Cases—Criminal/Administrative

 State Supreme Court, Albany

 Four plainclothes officers of the New York City Police Department's (NYPD's) elite Street Crime Unit were patrolling in the Bronx, looking for a suspect alleged to have committed rapes, robbery, and murder.
-Believing that Mr. Diallo was threatening them with a gun, the officers shot and killed him.
+Believing that Mr. Diallo was threatening them with a gun, the officers shot and killed him shooting a total of 41 times.
 The officers were charged with second-degree murder.
 Defense witness Dr. James Fyfe, an expert in police training, testified that the officers had practiced textbook policing that night.
 The jury decided the policemen had reasonably thought Diallo was armed and had fired in self-defense.
-It found them not guilty.
+It found them not guilty of all charges.

 Manslaughter alleged in shooting death